ME/CFS & Chronic Fatigue

 A bedside, low-effort sequence for getting out of bed when your mattress protector, duvet, or long nightshirt grabs and makes the first move feel impossible—especially right after you've just climbed back into bed.

-Quick answer: Do a low-effort sequence: free the “grab points” first (duvet twist, nightshirt under hips, grippy protector), then slide your hips a few centimeters toward the edge before you roll.
-Once your knees are over the edge, use your elbow-and-forearm to push up while your feet find the floor—one smooth chain, not separate hard moves.
+Quick answer: Do a low-effort sequence: free the "grab points" first (duvet twist, nightshirt under hips, grippy protector), then slide your hips a few centimeters toward the edge before you roll.
+Once your knees are over the edge, use your elbow-and-forearm to push up while your feet find the floor.
+One smooth chain, not separate hard moves.

 Bed Mobility